Khushank1120/Basic-Programs/README.md

-# BasicPatternsProgrames
+# BasicProgrames
-Here are some basic patterns that i tried as a beginner in Java!
+Here are some basic programes that i tried as a beginner in Java!